 Aqualia shortlisted for Water Company of the Year 2022

-The good pace of construction of the mega infrastructures in which the company is involved, such as the Abu Rawash WWTP in Cairo, the desalination plant in Guaymas SWRO (Mexico) and the El Salitre WWTP in Bogota - which was commissioned at the end of 2021 - confirms the reinforcement of its leadership position and Aqualia's reliability in all stages of the end-to-end water cycle.
+The conclusion of the construction of mega-infrastructures in which the company is involved, such as the Abu Rawash WWTP in Cairo or the Guaymas SWRO desalination plant (México) confirms the reinforcement of its leadership position and Aqualia's reliability at all stages of the end-to-end water cycle.

 Abu Rawash WWTP shortlisted for Wastewater Project of the Year 2022

 The Abu Rawash WWTP, by a joint venture led by Orascom Construction and Aqualia was commissioned in 2022 and is one of the largest WWTPs in the world, treating 1.6 Mm³/d (422.6 MGD) of wastewater and serving more than 9 million people.

 The project put out to tender by the Ministry of Housing, Utilities and Urban Communities of the Arab Republic of Egypt, is an EPC contract, in addition to a three-year O&M period.
 Total DFI financing in the form of concessional debt for the project is USD 150 million from AFDB.
 The Government of Egypt finances the remaining USD 237 million project cost (62% of the total project cost) through the public budget.

 The scope of the work included he expansion of the pre-existing primary treatment plant from 1.2 Mm³/day to 1.6 Mm³/day (317- 422.6 MGD and the addition of biological treatment of the 1.6 Mm³/day).

 It is worth mentioning that all project milestones have been completed ahead of schedule through 22 million LTI-free manhours.

 The Abu Rawash WWPT is part of the water and wastewater program by the Government of Egypt and is supported by the African Development Bank.